 The diagnosis is based on an examination and culture of the urine.

 Proper hygiene may help prevent urinary tract infections.

 (For adults, see Overview of Urinary Tract Infections (UTIs) Overview of Urinary Tract Infections (UTIs) In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria... read more .)

 During infancy, boys are more likely to develop urinary tract infections.
 After infancy, girls are much more likely to develop them.
 UTIs are more common among girls because their short urethras make it easier for bacteria to move up the urinary tract.
-Uncircumcised infant boys (because bacteria tend to accumulate under the foreskin), children who are premature Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , and young children with severe constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more (because severe constipation also interferes with normal passage of urine) also are more prone to UTIs.
+Uncircumcised infant boys (because bacteria tend to accumulate under the foreskin), children who are premature Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , and young children with severe constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more (because severe constipation also interferes with normal passage of urine) also are more prone to UTIs.

 Did You Know...